Sheriff's Office

 Inmate Support Services

-Our medical department is contracted through Vitalcore Correctional Healthcare.
+• Medical Services contracted through Vitalcore Correctional Healthcare.
 Nursing staff is on duty 24/7.

-Mental health assessments are provided by trained clinicians that work directly with jail staff in providing intervention and treatment to inmates.
+• Mental health assessments are provided by trained clinicians that work directly with jail staff in providing intervention and treatment to inmates.

-Court Services provides pretrial screening to obtain social and criminal histories to aid in bond recommendations to the courts of Kent County.
+• Court Services provides pretrial screening to obtain social and criminal histories to aid in bond recommendations to the courts of Kent County.

-Other agencies provide necessary services to support the needs of the inmate population.
-Teachers and health officials offer educational opportunities while other agencies and volunteers work with individuals and groups to overcome substance abuse.
+• Teachers and health officials offer educational opportunities while other agencies and volunteers work with individuals and groups to overcome substance abuse.

 Processing Office

-Our Inmate Processing Office operates 24-hours-a-day, 365-days-a-year and maintains day-to-day inmate court and financial records.
+The Inmate Processing Office operates 24-hours-a-day, 365-days-a-year and maintains day-to-day inmate court and financial records.

 Religious Services / Chaplain's Programs

-The Kent County Correctional Facility will provide its inmates access to religious services, religious materials and religious counseling.
-The Religious Coordinator, working with the Jail Administration and Inmate Services will establish a schedule of religious services and counseling which will be made available to the inmates on a voluntary basis.
-The religious programs will be provided through volunteers from local churches and religious organizations.
-Religious programs will not be restricted or denied to any inmate due to race, national origin, color, creed or sex.
+The Religious Coordinator, working with the Jail Administration and Inmate Services will establish a schedule of religious services and counseling is available to the inmates on a voluntary basis.
+The religious programs are provided through volunteers from local churches and religious organizations.
+The Religious Coordinator schedules dates and times for approved clergy, counselors and volunteers to visit inmates and conduct religious services.

 Pastor Authorization